HSLdevcom/digitransit-ui/docs/GeoJson.md

-# GeoJson map layers
+# GeoJSON map layers

 Contents of the front page background map can be expanded by defining GeoJson data sources in the configuration file.
-The format of the geojson configuraton is as follows:
+The format of the geojson configuraton entry is the following:

 ```
   geoJson: [ // array of data sources